On My Kids Plate

 Chocolate whoopie pies on a cake stand with sprinkles and several other on the table.
 One cake has a bite taken out of it.

 Have you ever had a whoopie pie?
-I grew up having these chocolatey treats with my mom.
+I grew up having these chocolaty treats with my mom.
 You often find whoopie pies in the New England area and as my mom lived in New Jersey for a while during her childhood, I’m sure whoopie pies reminded her a little bit of childhood too.

 Who came up with the idea of whoopie pies?